 In summary, the optimal lockdown chosen by the social planner is stricter than what was actually implemented in the US.
 This stricter lockdown averts more deaths for both age groups.
 Even though the optimal restrictions are larger for both age groups, effectively they only constrain the young who substantially cut back on outside interactions.
 The optimal restrictions actually allow substantially more time outside for the old: despite higher restrictions, the threat of infection is lower and allows for more interactions.
-The planner desires this asymmetry because of endogenous behavior: in the laissez-faire equilibrium, the young do not sufficiently take account of the disease while the old bear too much of the burden through being cautious.
-How strict the planner is depends on the time it takes to get the disease sufficiently under control, which takes two seasons.
-After that point, the low prevalence coupled with a high testing capacity enables the discovery of most cases and allows the planner to revert to very low restrictions.
+The planner desires this asymmetry because of endogenous behavior: in the no-lockdown equilibrium, the young do not sufficiently take account of the disease while the old bear too much of the burden through being cautious.
+How strict the planner is depends on disease seasonality and testing capacity.
+Restrictions increase during more infectious winter seasons.
+Generally, as testing capacity ramps up, the planner decreases the overall strictness of the lockdown.
 Consequently, to arrive at the optimal approach to tackle the pandemic, it is key to jointly model behavior, testing and policies.